Bridging the Gap between Koopmanism and Response Theory: Using Natural Variability to Predict Forced Response: Statistical Properties of stochastic systems: a Markov semigroup approach

 where $\mathbf{D}_{ij}= \frac{\partial^2}{\partial x_i \partial x_j}$ is the matrix of second derivatives.
 In general, the above equation should be interpreted in a weak sense (in the sense of distributions).
 However, the smoothness and regularity of the probability density $\rho(\mathbf{x},t)$ are, in most stochastic settings, guaranteed as the noise yields a regularising effect provided that it can sufficiently spread over all the phase space.
 Such physical intuition can be rigorously justified by requiring the Fokker-Planck operator $\mathcal{L}_0$ to be hypoelliptic, see \cite[Ch.
 6]{pavliotisbook2014}.
 The assumption of hypoellipticity is quite general and can encompass situations featuring degenerate noise acting only on part of the systems' equations, which are often encountered in applications.
-Hypoellipticity, together with other mild conditions on the drift and coefficient terms of equation \eqref{eq: Stochastic Differential equations}, guarantees that there exists a unique, ergodic and absolutely continuous with respect to Lebesgue invariant measure $\mathrm{d}\mu_0(\mathbf{x})= \rho_0(\mathbf{x}) \mathrm{d}\mathbf{x}$ \cite{pavliotisbook2014}.
-The measure $\mu_0$ provides information on the expectation value at stationarity of any observable $f$ as
+Hypoellipticity, together with other mild regularity and growth conditions on drift and coefficient terms of equation \eqref{eq: Stochastic Differential equations}, see \cite[Ch.
+4]{pavliotisbook2014}, guarantees the existence of a unique invariant measure $\mu_0$, solution of the stationary Fokker Planck equation, which is absolutely continuous with respect to Lebesgue; that is, it admits a smooth probability density $\rho_0(\mathbf{x})$ such that $\mathrm{d}\mu_0(\mathbf{x})= \rho_0(\mathbf{x}) \mathrm{d}\mathbf{x}$.
+Furthermore, we consider settings in which the invariant measure is ergodic, so that $\mu_0$ provides information on the expectation value at stationarity of any observable $f$ as

-\\ It turns out that many other statistical properties of the stochastic system \eqref{eq: Stochastic Differential equations} can be investigated through a functional analytical operator theory.
+where $\mathbf{x}(t)$ is a trajectory generated by the set of SDEs \eqref{eq: Stochastic Differential equations} and the last equality holds because of ergodicity.
+We refer the reader to \cite[Ch.
+2]{pavliotis2014book} and references therein for conditions on the drift and diffusion terms that lead to an ergodic stochastic process. \\ It turns out that many other statistical properties of the stochastic system \eqref{eq: Stochastic Differential equations} can be investigated through a functional analytical operator theory.
 This alternative description focuses on the time-evolution of (statistics of) observables $f$ of the system rather than individual stochastic trajectories.
 In particular, any autonomous (time-homogenous) Markov stochastic process can be described in terms of a semigroup of operators, i.e., a family $\mathbf{P} = \left( P_t \right)_{t \geq 0}$ of linear operators parametrised by the temporal variable $t$.
 The semigroup $\mathbf{P}$ is defined, at each point in time, through its action on bounded observables $f$ of the system as

 where the $ p(\mathbf{y},t|\mathbf{x})$ represents the transition probability of getting to point $\mathbf{y}$ at time $t$ from point $\mathbf{x}$ at time $t=0$.
 A more general definition of the stochastic Koopman operator encompassing a broader class of dynamical processes can be found in \cite{Mezic2004,Mezic2005}.
 If the system is purely deterministic, its evolution is described in terms of a flow $S^t$ uniquely mapping initial conditions $\mathbf{x}_0$ to their time evolved state $\mathbf{x}(t) = S^t \mathbf{x}_0$.
 In this case, the transition probabilities are given by the deterministic flow as $ p(\mathbf{y},t|\mathbf{x}) = \delta(\mathbf{y} - S^t\mathbf{x})$ and the semigroup is given by